dkesada/dbnR/README.md

 ### Prerequisites

 This package requires R ≥ 3.6.1 to work properly.
-It’s possible to make it work for older versions of R and of each of the packages by fiddling with the [DESCRIPTION](DESCRIPTION) file, although this is not recommended.
+It also works for R ≥ 3.5.0, the only difference is the color palette of the DBN visualization tool.

 The **bnlearn** and **data.table** packages, among others, are required for this package to work.
 They will be installed automatically when